James Carstarphen built this house for his family in 1869.

 James Carstarphen married Belina Jackson in 1854 and they had six children together.
 The home was built on land that Belina had been given by her father, Julius C. Jackson.

-An article in the Louisiana Press Journal announced that construction of the house had been finished on August 28, 1869.
+An article in the Louisiana Press Journal announced that construction of the first Carstarphen house at this location had been finished on August 28, 1869.

 ” Fine Residence- Nothing helps to give attraction and prominence to a town or city more than fine and elegant residences.
 Elegant residences with handsome surroundings give any town in which they are located, an air of refinement and comfort, inviting to those of cultivated tastes.
 While our city has a larger number of substantial, comfortable dwellings, than most any other we have visited of the same size, yet there are very few of what may be termed fine houses.
 We recently alluded to the new palatial dwelling erected by Mr. J. E. Carstarphen, on Georgia street, just within the city limits.
 Tuesday evening, in company with Mr. T.C.
 Kelsey, under whose supervision the house was built, and who was the contractor for the woodwork of the building, we took a look at it, and without any intention of puffing anybody, we are free to say that the work will compare with that of any of the finest buildings in our large cities.
 The size of the main building is 52 x 38 feet, two stories high with a tower projection in the front three stories high, 12 feet square.
 A double piazza extends round the tower.
 The style of the building is that of an Italian villa.
 The entrance is by a flight of steps to the piazza, and then through a door into the tower, and thence though a door into a hall 12 feet wide extending the whole length of the main building.
 On one side of the hall is a double parlor 20 x 38 feet, divided with a double ellipsis.
 On the other side is a sitting and a dining room , separated by large folding doors finished in rosewood.
 The second story of the main building is divided into four magnificent chambers.
 These are furnished with grates with beautiful enameled slate mantels , all of a different style and color.
 Each room is provided with registers, by which they can be warmed from a furnace in the cellar.
 The whole house is provided with gas fixtures and all the modern improvements.
 Attached to the rear of the main building is a kitchen, washroom, pantry, store room, china closet, servants room, bath room, bedrooms for children, and almost innumerable closets.
 The bath room is provided with facilities for cold, warm or shower baths.